lfglance/lfglance.dev/terraform/README.md

-these are the terraform files i used... i omitted the state file config, use what you think is best.
+these are the terraform files i used